oliverlloyd/jmeter-ec2/README.txt

 8. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject)

 9. Type './jmeter-ec2 someproject 1'
-        Where 'someproject' is the name of the jmx file and '1' is the number of instances you wish to spread the test over.
+        Where 'someproject' is the name of the project directory and jmx file and '1' is the number of instances you wish to spread the test over.
         You may need to run 'chmod u+x jmeter-ec2.sh' if this file does not already have executable permissions.
+        You may need to run 'chmod u+x jmeter-ec2.properties' if this file does not already have executable permissions.

 Further details: